humanitycodes/www/coursework/lessons/slides/rails-regex-format-validations.md

 ## What is a regular expression?

-Regular expressions are a special language for defining patterns in strings.
+Regular expressions (often abbreviated as "regex") are a special language for defining patterns in strings.
 In many programming languages, including Ruby, they typically start with a forward slash (`/`), followed by the regular expression, then ending with another forward slash, like this:

 ``` ruby
 /some regular expression/
 ```

 While regular expressions can look very complicated at first, some are very simple.
-For example, let's say we want to enforce the first rule of Fight Club, which as we all know, is to _never_ talk about Fight Club.
+For example, let's say we want to enforce the first rule of Fight Club, which as you might know, is to [_never_ talk about Fight Club](https://www.youtube.com/watch?v=pOa4fvUlhiE).
 The problem is, our users at `no-clubs-over-here-especially-about-fighting.com` keep breaking the rule!
 So before they post anything to the website, we first want to make sure they do _not_ mention Fight Club.

 To check if a string contains the phrase "Fight Club", the regular expression would be: